Anastasios Pantos

 Anastasios "Tasos" Pantos (Αναστάσιος "Τάσος" Πάντος; born 5 May 1976) is a retired Greek footballer.
 He primarily played the right back position, but he also operated as a left back.
 Over the years, Pantos has become famous for his speed, steady physical condition his exceptional work ethic.
-He played for Olympiacos for 7 years (2003–2010), winning 5 Greek Championships, 4 Greek Cups and 1 Greek Super Cup.
+He played for Olympiacos for 7 years (2003–2010), winning 5 Greek Championships, 4 Greek Cups and a Greek Super Cup.

 Club career

 Proodeftiki

 Born in 1976, he established himself in the Proodeftiki team in 1998/99.
 The club's star dipped as they were relegated the following season, yet Pantos remained at the Korrydallos stadium and was an influential figure as they won promotion back to the Alpha Ethniki two years later.
-He scored his first top-flight goal for Proodeftiki against AEK Athens FC in December 2002.
-After playing regularly for Proodeftiki in 2002/03, he announced in April that he would be leaving the club at the end of the season after agreeing, along with team-mates Thymios Koulouheris and Alekos Tatsis, to join Olympiacos FC.
+He scored his first top-flight goal for Proodeftiki against AEK Athens in December 2002.
+After playing regularly for Proodeftiki in 2002/03, he announced in April that he would be leaving the club at the end of the season after agreeing, along with team-mates Thymios Kouloucheris and Alekos Tatsis, to join Olympiacos.

 Olympiacos

 He signed a two-year contract with an option for a similar extension.
 Pantos adapted well in Piraeus, starting 23 league matches and also played five UEFA Champions League games.

-He began 2004/05 at right-back due to Dimitrios Mavrogenidis's knee injury, then switched to the left flank when Stylianos Venetidis was ruled out.
-Played in 26 league matches as Olympiacos clinched the double, but received their only red cards both in the domestic championship – a 2–0 victory at Panionios FC – and UEFA Champions League, the 1–0 win against Liverpool F.C.
+He began 2004–05 at right-back due to Dimitrios Mavrogenidis's knee injury, then switched to the left flank when Stylianos Venetidis was ruled out.
+Played in 26 league matches as Olympiacos clinched the double, but received their only red cards both in the domestic championship – a 2–0 victory at Panionios – and UEFA Champions League, the 1–0 win against Liverpool F.C.
 The next season he took part in the majority of their double-winning games but received another UEFA Champions League red card against Rosenborg BK.